itsMorteza/FIR-Filter-Design-Verilog/README.md

 ## How to Use

-1. Clone the repository: `git clone https://github.com/itsMorteza/Fpga_FIR_compiler.git`
+1. Clone the repository: `git clone https://github.com/itsMorteza/FIR-Filter-Design-Verilog.git`
-2. Navigate to the project directory: `cd Fpga_FIR_compiler/phaseX` (Replace X with the desired phase)
+2. Navigate to the project directory: `cd X` (Replace X with the desired phase)
 3. Build the project (provide build instructions if necessary).
 4. Simulate the FIR filter using the provided testbench files.